 Had I been a bit older, I would have fully expected a chainsaw wielding masochist to come running from behind one of the rusty, leaning sheds.
 After exploring the current website for a bit, I see now that they’ve clearly undergone some sort of overhaul, because the farm did not look like it does in those current pictures.
 Or maybe my poor little mind was so warped from sibling jealousy that I imagine it differently; whatever.

 After a few hours of being forced to ride decrepit looking ponies and pet calcified goats, the time came.
 I had known about this field trip, had read all the brochures and handouts the teacher put into my greedy little hands, for weeks.
-I’d poured over the photos, the lists, the Comic Sans.
+I’d pored over the photos, the lists, the Comic Sans.
 One word leapt out at me from the pages again and again, causing my heart to race and my breathing to come in hurried gasps:

 All over TV and the books I read, people talked about how intelligent pigs were.
 Every photo of a snub nosed potbelly pushed me closer and closer to the edge.
 My life became consumed by the thought of having my very own pig to play with, and to color with and have tea parties with and do all the things with me that my mom wasn’t doing anymore because of my tiny little rat brother.